Balzu/g4-2025-website/docs/_pages/index.markdown

 Next, we enriched the data: for each record, we used the attack’s country to classify it by continent, enabling us to analyze geographical trends.
 We also added geographic coordinates (latitude and longitude) for each country using a JSON file sourced online.

 For attacks targeting Italian organizations specifically, we went further: we manually identified the headquarters of each affected company and retrieved their coordinates using publicly available sources.
-This allowed us to generate a detailed map of cyberattacks in Italy using **Folium**, and to create heatmaps of attack density within Italy using Altair.
-The rest of the visualizations in our analysis were also produced with **Altair**.
+This allowed us to generate a detailed map of cyberattacks in Italy using <strong>Folium</strong> and to create heatmaps of attack density within Italy using Altair.
+The rest of the visualizations in our analysis were also produced with <strong>Altair</strong>
       </div>
       <div class="modal-footer">
         <button type="button" class="btn btn-secondary" data-bs-dismiss="modal">Chiudi</button>